abbystout/stoutabigail1/content/posts/external-post.md

 "Kind words can be short and easy to speak, but their echoes are truly endless." - Mother Teresa

 "Hard work beats talent when talent fails to work hard." - Kevin Durant

+"Your limitation - just your imagination." - THE Nolan Orr